tatz210588/link-phone-with-wallet/README.md

-# Basic Sample Hardhat Project
+# GrowLimitLess Project for Hackathon Entry

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This project demonstrates the use case thats related to tokenizing a phone or email to a wallet address.
+We are currently making this cross chain compatible and adding support for KAI network as well.
+This is also going as our entry for the hackathon project.

 Try running some of the following tasks: